looker-open-source/embed-sdk/README.md

 ### Step 3 - Build and run the demo

 The following applies to SSO embed only.
 Run the following commands from the top-level embed-sdk directory.

 - `npm install`
-- `npm run python`
-- The server will print out what host and port it is running on.

-If you want to use the `demo_self_signed.py` example you will need to update `packages.json` and replace `demo.py` with `demo_self_signed.py`.

-Alternatively run the TypeScript demo server which also supports cookieless embed.

-- `npm install`
 - `npm run server`